Find Cheap Health Insurance Quotes in Georgia

 Health plan premiums are set by individual health companies.
 Once an insurer has decided on rates for the upcoming year, these are sent to the Georgia health insurance exchange for approval.

-In Georgia, the average cost of a Silver health plan is 25% less expensive in 2022 than it was in 2021.
-The cost of Gold policies decreased the least from 2021 to 2022, by 22%, or $154 per month.
-Catastrophic health insurance plans saw the most significant decrease in pricing — rates are 26% lower than they were in 2021, or $90 cheaper per month for the average 40-year-old.
+In Georgia, the average cost of a Silver health plan is 20% more expensive for 2023 than for 2022.
+The cost of Platinum policies increased the least from 2022 to 2023, by 13%, or $65 per month.
+Bronze health insurance plans saw the most significant increase in pricing — rates are 33% higher for 2023, or $101 more per month for the average 40-year-old.

 2022 monthly premium